Blog

 Instagram Analytics

-Reach measures how many people your post has reached, therefore how much awareness your post has generated.
+Reach measures how many people your post has reached and, therefore how much awareness your post has generated.

 Saves – shows you how many times your post has been bookmarked.